ahy3nz/ahy3nz.github.io/_posts/2019-07-17-trajanalysis1.md

 While each has a variety of different built-in/common analysis routines, some are more common (like radial distribution functions).
-What EVERY modeller will use, though, is the coordinates.
+What EVERY modeler will use, though, is the coordinates.
 The *most important* function in these analysis packages is the ability to turn a large trajectory file, written to disk, and read it into memory as a data structure whose XYZ coordinates we can access.